Oregon Legislative Session To Kick Off Amid Budget Questions

 Courtney has floated the possibility of a special session later in the year if lawmakers can't beat the constitutional deadline to adjourn.
 And though budget issues will loom large, lawmakers also hope to sign off on a transportation funding package.

-They'll also debate how to expand the state's roster of affordable housing, as well labor-friendly measures such as paid sick leave and requiring employers to offer more predictable scheduling for workers.
+They'll also debate how to expand the state's roster of affordable housing, as well as labor friendly measures such as paid sick leave and requiring employers to offer more predictable scheduling for workers.